-The Settings screen \$\display\$ also allows for Firmware updates.
-User presets are preserved during an update.
+- The Settings screen & also allows for Firmware updates.
+User presets are preserved during an update. - Updating the default preset must be followed by pressing the Save button, otherwise it has not effect.

-- · 7" capacitive touchscreen display
+- 7" capacitive touchscreen display

-- ARM® CortexTM-A53 with NEONTM DSP instructions
+- ARM[®] Cortex[TM]-A53 with NEON[TM] DSP instructions

-- 32-bit internal processing
+- · 32-bit internal processing

-- 32-bit DAC, 48kHz, 106dB SNR
+- · 32-bit DAC, 48kHz, 106dB SNR

-- · Headphone amplifier
+- Headphone amplifier

 - Runs Linux with a real-time kernel

-- · MIDI TRS input and output ports
+- MIDI TRS input and output ports

 - USB MIDI host and device ports (both capable of input and output)

-- · Ethernet (LAN) connection
+- Ethernet (LAN) connection

 - Up to 16-voice polyphony

 - Firmware easily upgradable over the network or with a USB flash drive